 One strategy is to ensure that your home internet connection has a filter and monitor installed.
 This will both block access to inappropriate content and allow you to see what devices in the home have accessed.

-The following are some brands that may be well known but are not recommended:
+The following are some brands that may be well known but are not recommended at this time:

 - K9 web filter – purchased by Symantec and not actively updated